GET IN TOUCH

 Taxpayers should always have account numbers, tax periods, and notice details before calling.
 It is essential to keep detailed records of conversations, including the representative's name, ID number, and any confirmation numbers provided.
 Following up in writing helps protect taxpayers if disputes arise.

-Taxpayers should not admit to willfully avoiding payroll taxes, exaggerating their role in financial decisions, or promising payments they cannot afford.
+Taxpayers should not overstate their role in financial decisions, exaggerate financial hardship, or promise payments they cannot afford.
 Any inaccurate or misleading statements may affect eligibility for relief programs and increase legal risk.

 By preparing in advance, maintaining professionalism, and keeping thorough records, taxpayers can communicate effectively with federal and state agencies and protect their rights.